azufre/REACT-TECH-TEST/README.md

 4. After compilation issue is fixed, the react app does not show all the superheroes and it constantly shows loading

+5. The git history has bad commit messages which don't mean anything

 ## Instructions

 1. Clone the repository + install dependencies

-2. Record a screencast as you debug the issue with the app - it
+2. Record a screencast as you review the code, debug the problems and fix the issues

+3. Commit your changes

+4. Use git rebase to squash the previous commits (excluding yours) and rewrite them with a better message

+5. Create a new private repository (don't fork)

+6. Share access with username jeznag

+7. Email the link to your screencast and your repository to jeremy@delugeonaluge.com